-- 1 b.
+- b.
 Unpaid Meal Period.
-The Employer and Union agree to unpaid meal periods 2 that vary from and supersede the unpaid meal period requirements required by 3 WAC 296-126-092.
-Employees will be provided with one unpaid meal period 4 of at least 30 minutes during any shift that exceeds five hours in length.
-When 5 an employee's unpaid meal period is interrupted by work duties, the employee 6 will be allowed to resume their unpaid meal period following the interruption, if 7 possible, and to complete the 30-minute unpaid meal period.
-In the event the 8 employee is unable to complete the 30-minute unpaid meal period due to 9 operational necessity, the employee shall be entitled to appropriate 10 compensation to be computed based on the actual number of minutes worked 11 within the 30-minute unpaid meal period.
-12 - An employee whose shift is extended at least three (3) hours longer than a normal workday will be entitled to another 30-minute unpaid meal period.
+The Employer and Union agree to unpaid meal periods that vary from and supersede the unpaid meal period requirements required by WAC 296-126-092.
+Employees will be provided with one unpaid meal period of at least 30 minutes during any shift that exceeds five hours in length.
+When an employee's unpaid meal period is interrupted by work duties, the employee will be allowed to resume their unpaid meal period following the interruption, if possible, and to complete the 30-minute unpaid meal period due to operational necessity, the employee shall be entitled to appropriate compensation to be computed based on the actual number of minutes worked within the 30-minute unpaid meal period.
+An employee whose shift is extended at least three (3) hours longer than a normal workday will be entitled to another 30-minute unpaid meal period.
 This second meal period must be given within five (5) hours from the end of the first meal period and for each five (5) hours worked thereafter.
 If the Employee chooses to waive the overtime meal period requirements, he/she will do so in writing. - c.
 Paid Meal Period.
 The Employer and Union agree to paid meal periods that vary from and supersede the paid meal period required by WAC 296-126-092.
 Employees working straight shifts will not receive a paid meal period, but will be permitted to eat intermittently during paid time as time allows during their shift while remaining on duty. - d.
 Clean-Up Time.
 Reasonable time for clean-up may be allowed at the end of the shift as determined necessary by the Employer (at the department level). - e.
-Employee health and safety will be considered when scheduling rest, meal, and clean-up periods.
+Employee health and safety will be considered when scheduling rest, meal, and cleanup periods.
 Employees may not alter their scheduled rest or meal periods without supervisor approval.
-Employees who are unable to take scheduled rest or meal periods must report to their supervisor as soon as possible. - 36 9.4 Work Schedules.
+Employees who are unable to take scheduled rest or meal periods must report to their supervisor as soon as possible. - 9.4.
+Work Schedules.
 The Employer will assign a work schedule to each employee. - a.
-Scheduled work periods, within which there are two (2) work schedules: - (1) Regular Work Schedule.
+Scheduled work periods, within which there are two (2) work schedules: - 1.
+Regular Work Schedule.
 The regular work schedule for full-time employees shall consist of five (5) consecutive and uniformly scheduled eight (8) hour days in a seven (7) day period, with two (2) consecutive days off.
 Uniformly scheduled means a daily repetition of the same working hours and a weekly repetition of the same working days.